Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### Getting the current state of the keyboard

-With the help of convenient properties, we can get information about the current state of the keys.
+With the help of convenient properties, you can get information about the current state of the keys:

 ```c#
 var keyboardListener = new KeyboardListener();